 Process for Faculty to Request a GRC

 To receive OUR funding for a GRC for your course, we ask that you submit an online proposal.
-You may find it helpful to preview the application.
 The turnaround time for a decision on the proposal is approximately two weeks after the application deadline.
 If your proposal is accepted, we will fund the graduate student you select to be the GRC for your course.
 Generally, one application per instructor will be funded, but more than one may be submitted.

 How GRCs are Selected